MyoMyatAung/555-movie-streaming-uat/api.md

 ```

 > **Important Notes**:
-> - Can only remove a favourite that exists
+> - Can remove a single favourite or multiple favourites in one request
-> - Returns the updated favourites count
+> - Returns the updated favourites count for each post
+> - When removing multiple posts, the operation continues even if some posts fail (partial success)
+> - Failed removals are reported in the `failed` array with error messages

 ## GET `/api/v1/favourite/list`
 Get user's favourite posts with pagination.
 Requires `Authorization: Bearer <access_token>`.